-Advertising and marketing agencies have a few things to catch up on in terms of trends that will be extremely useful in the long-run.
+Advertising and marketing agencies have a few things to catch up on in terms of mobile marketing trends that will be extremely useful in the long-run.
 If 2017 was a successful year to integrate mobile marketing in your digital media plans, 2018 is no different.
 Only that you’ll be witnessing the advent of new strategies and technologies.

 The next 10 months will be crucial for advertisers and brands to create moments that customers want to experience as they go mobile in their online activities.